 Open space

-Open space is an office design model that promotes an open, shared working environment.
+The open space is an office layout model that promotes an open and shared work environment.
 In an open space, several employees share the same workspace.
 This model is often used to encourage collaboration, communication and flexibility within the company.

-Open spaces have been developing for many years, in all types of companies, from start-ups to major groups, whether or not they practice flex office.
-These shared offices can also be found in coworking spaces in France and all over the world.
+Open spaces have been developing for many years, in all types of companies, whether they are start-ups or large groups, practicing flex office or not.
+These shared offices can also be found in coworking spaces in France and around the world.
 They can be rented for a day or even several years, at different prices depending on the number of places reserved.

-Generally speaking, open spaces are an integral part of the evolution of working conditions and spaces, as are remote work and the flex office.
+In general, the open space is an integral part of the evolution of working conditions and spaces, just like remote work and flex office.

-The organization of open-space offices must respect a particular code, characterized by theabsence of physical partitions between workstations, favoring visibility and direct communication between employees.
-Workstations are generally arranged in rows or in open groups on a tray, to encourage proximity and spontaneous interaction.
+The organisation of offices in open space must respect a particular code which is characterised by the absence of physical partitions between workstations, promoting visibility and direct communication between employees.
+The workstations are generally arranged in rows or in groups open on a platform, to encourage proximity and spontaneous interactions.

-Adequate lighting creates a bright, pleasant environment, while flexible layout allows spaces to be adapted to changing business needs.
-Accessibility between team members is increased, and meeting room areas as well as individual phone boxes can be set up.
-Both the design and the furniture are of high quality and specially designed to encourage collaboration.
+Adequate lighting creates a bright and pleasant environment, while the flexibility of layout allows adapting spaces to the changing needs of companies.
+Accessibility between team members is increased, and meeting room areas, as well as individual phone boxes can be set up.
+The design and furniture are of good quality and specially designed to encourage collaboration.

-Together, these features create an open, interactive and adaptable working environment for employees.
+Together, these characteristics create an open, interactive and adaptable work environment for employees.

 The advantages